Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 		- Import failure details can be found in Failed Import details

+# 5. Stopping migration

 ## Data Movement Verification

-You can verify that the data was successfully copied over using the below checks.
+You can check how much data has successfully copied over using the below checks.

 1. Surface Check <br>
     For a quick validation, you can use the surface check.
 It compares the number  of resources of a particular FHIR resource type between the API for FHIR and FHIR service.
 You can configure the name of the resource type in the parameter: SurfaceCheckResources.